 Laser Dispersion Spectroscopy (LDS) takes a completely new approach to optical gas sensing.
-Traditional optical sensing systems rely on measuring the optical power of transmitted light as function of wavelength to infer molecular concentrations.
-In contrast, with LDS the differential phase change induced by molecules in the line of sight is measured and this brings unique sensing advantages:
+Traditional optical sensing systems rely on measuring the optical power of transmitted light as a function of wavelength to infer molecular concentrations.
+In contrast, with LDS the differential phase change induced by molecules in the line of sight is measured and this brings unique sensing advantages.

 Optical transmission sensing systems measure small signal changes (molecular absorption) on top of a large background (total optical power arriving at the detector).
 Such a measurement is subject to misinterpreted transmission changes and baseline optical power variations, both of which affect the overall sensitivity and stability of concentration measurements.
 The exponential nature of molecular absorption also severely limits the dynamic rage of the concentration measurement.

 In contrast, MIRICO’s patented LDS technology measures optical molecular dispersion via a differential phase measurement of the light.
-This eliminates background/baseline and most of the common noise associated to long atmospheric paths (turbulence).
+This eliminates background/baseline and most of the common noise associated with long atmospheric paths (turbulence).
 The linearity of the optical dispersion also enables measurement across a very wide concentration dynamic range of up to five orders of magnitudes as well as increased selectivity.